asiimwedismas/Ruby-Captsone-Scrapper/README.md

 # Ruby-Captsone-Scraper

-This is a movie scraper for the movie website yts, It lists movies based on a users choice and links to the specific movies thus eliminating the need to use the browser thus avoiding those annoying pop-ups.
+This is a movie scraper for the movie website yts.
+It lists movies based on a user's choice providing links to the specific movies.
+This eliminates the need to use the browser thus avoiding those annoying pop-ups that open with each click or search.

 ![screenshot](screenshot.png)